THE LANGUAGE OF LINES

 Our Work

-Every project starts with a question
+Every project starts with a question — and the drawings show what we caught before it cost you

-Projects completed
+700 Projects completed

-Permitted on first submission
+80% Permitted on first submission

-Average rework cost on our projects
+< $1K Average rework cost on our projects

-Years in construction and design
+35 Years in construction and design

 Kitchen Expansions

 You're not just making the kitchen bigger — you're trying to fix how your family actually lives in the house.
 The risk isn't the cabinets.
-It's the load-bearing wall everyone assumes can "Just come out," the HVAC ductwork hiding in the walls, the electrical panel that's already at capacity, and the hidden beams overhead that are in the way.
+It's the load-bearing wall everyone assumes can "just come out," the HVAC ductwork hiding in the walls, the electrical panel that's already at capacity, and the hidden beams overhead that are in the way.
 We sort that out before you fall in love with a layout that can't be built.

 Kitchen Expansion Orleans, Ottawa